|Cervical Spine (Neck)|

 - Assaults with a blow to the head

-- Sporting events that include full contact
+- Sporting events that include full contact at high velocity

 - Shoulder pain and muscle spasms

 - Tingling sensations or weakness in the arms